MHS Media Center material:

 Narrow the type of discrimination you are investigating.
-Is it sexual, racial, religious, employment, age, physical disability, or mental.
+Is it sexual, racial, religious, employment, age, physical or mental disability.

 Limit what health care issue you are investigating.
 Is it health care rationing, health care reform, age discrimination, race, or income issues, euthanasia, organ donation, health care provision to the poor, etc.

 Narrow the topic.
 Are you looking for the causes of poverty.
 Are you looking at American poverty or international poverty?
 Organizations fighting poverty nationally or internationally?
 Welfare, welfare abuse or welfare reform?
 The development of a “permanent underclass”?